skywolf829/PersonalAIserver/README.md

     ...
 }
 ```
-- Create a `.secret.key` file in the backend directory with a random string of your choosing.
+- Create a `.secret` file in the backend directory with a random string of your choosing.
 This is used to encrypt the JWT token.
 I recommend generating one with:
 ```
 import secrets
 secret_key = secrets.token_hex(32)